 The output of AppSleuth presents a global picture of database problems by showing a call graph with critical paths highlighted.
 Besides the visualization, AppSleuth also (i) collects the SQL workload of the application, which is very helpful for physical database design, (ii) counts the number of SQL statements in subprograms, and (iii) analyzes SQL statement attributes such as the number of tables referenced in a SQL statement.
 AppSleuth for PL/SQL can also output index building suggestions by calling the database tuning advisor interface with the workloads collected during the analysis.

-AppSleuth Analysis
+AppSleuth Static Code Analysis

-The LALR parser scans each file and analyzes its structure to detect loops and subroutine calls as well as more local performance-related features such as the number of SQL statements in subprograms, the variables and arguments which are declared but never referenced in the source code, and the number of tables in SQL statements.
+We have built a lexer and a parser using flex [39] and bison [38] respectively for both PL/SQL and TSQL source code..
+During static analysis, the LALR parser scans each PL/SQL or TSQL source file and analyzes its structure to detect loops and subroutine calls as well as more local performance-related features such as the number of SQL statements in subprograms, the variables and arguments which are declared but never referenced in the source code, and the number of tables in SQL statements.
 The output generator produces a call graph with thin arrowed-lines for calls from the top level of the caller procedure to the callee procedure and thick arrowed-lines if the caller procedure makes the call from within a loop, which suggests a possibly delinquent pattern that might hurt performance.
 Figure 11 illustrates this.

 Finding Loop Structures